mlgranger540/matt-lloyd-writes-static/README.md

 ---

-## Purpose
+## UX

+### Goals

-- Purpose for new visitors – to find out about the author and their writing, learn about their books and gauge their interest in reading them, get writing tips from the author, and join the author’s mailing list
+- Goals for new visitors – to find out about the author and their writing, learn about their books and gauge their interest in reading them, get writing tips from the author, and join the author’s mailing list

-- Purpose for return visitors – to find out about any new books, return to writing tips
+- Goals for return visitors – to find out about any new books, return to writing tips

-- Purpose for author – publicity, gain readership for their work, promote/sell their books, build connection with existing fans by sharing personal details and writing history, help inspire and develop the skills of future writers
+- Goals for author – publicity, gain readership for their work, promote/sell their books, build connection with existing fans by sharing personal details and writing history, help inspire and develop the skills of future writers

 ---